Simple Additions, Substantial Gains: Expanding Scripts, Languages, and Lineage Coverage in URIEL+: Literature Review

 \subsection{Glottolog as a Language Resource}

-Despite \textsc{URIEL+}'s extensive coverage of over $8,000$ languages, many notable languages remain missing, contributing to data sparsity. \citet{toossi-etal-2024-reproducibility} note that Bajjika, the $103$rd-most-spoken language in the world, is absent from both \textsc{URIEL} and \textsc{URIEL+}.
-Similarly, \citet{novotny-etal-2021-one} report that Western Armenian and Sakizaya are excluded from \textsc{URIEL}.
-While Sakizaya has been added to \textsc{URIEL+} via the Grambank linguistic source \citelanguageresource{skirgaard2023grambank}, Western Armenian remains absent.
-These omissions represent a barrier to the representativeness of low-resource languages in \textsc{URIEL+}, and equity in multilingual research in general, thereby highlighting the need for a more comprehensive resource to ensure inclusive representation of low-resource languages.
+Despite \textsc{URIEL+}'s extensive coverage of over $8,000$ languages, many languages remain missing.
+For example, Bajjika \cite{toossi-etal-2024-reproducibility} is missing in \textsc{URIEL} and \textsc{URIEL+}, while Western Armenian and Sakizaya are missing in \textsc{URIEL} \footnote{While Sakizaya has been added to \textsc{URIEL+} via the Grambank linguistic source \citelanguageresource{skirgaard2023grambank}, Western Armenian remains absent from \textsc{URIEL+}} \cite{novotny-etal-2021-one}.
+The missing languages highlight the need for a more comprehensive resource to ensure inclusive representation in linguistic knowledge bases.

 Glottolog provides a solution to this sparsity by offering a comprehensive, authoritative catalogue of the world’s languages, dialects, and language families \citelanguageresource{swj-glottocodes}, encompassing approximately $18,000$ more languages than \textsc{URIEL+}.
-It uses a standardised system of language codes (Glottocodes) and assigns language codes to each language family and language, including dialects. \textsc{URIEL+} uses these codes to integrate data from linguistic sources such as BDPROTO (ancient languages; \citelanguageresource{marsico-etal-2018-bdproto}), Grambank \citelanguageresource{skirgaard2023grambank}, and eWAVE (English dialects; \citealp{eWAVE}).
+It uses a standardised system of language codes (Glottocodes) and assigns language codes to each language family and language, including dialects. \textsc{URIEL+} uses these codes to integrate data from linguistic sources such as BDPROTO (ancient languages; \citelanguageresource{marsico-etal-2018-bdproto}), Grambank \citelanguageresource{skirgaard2023grambank}, and eWAVE (English dialects; \citelanguageresource{ewave}).
 Moreover, Glottolog provides evidence-based genealogical classifications, facilitating integration across linguistic datasets.
 Recognised as the authoritative source on the world’s languages, Glottolog has been used in high-impact NLP and computational linguistics research \citep{liang2023holisticevaluationlanguagemodels,bommasani2022opportunitiesrisksfoundationmodels}, demonstrating its value for addressing gaps in \textsc{URIEL+} and supporting more inclusive multilingual studies.